 If you choose either disabled or Not configured in this policy setting, by default Push Button pairing is preferred (if allowed by other policies).

-After pairing using PIN when you’ve established connection between your computer and the Wireless Display you can stream media to HDTV or projector.
+After pairing using PIN when you’ve established a connection between your computer and the Wireless Display you can stream media to HDTV or projector.
 These devices will work as a second screen.
 In addition, You can play video files wirelessly to the devices over home network pretty effortlessly

 So these are the methods and easy steps How to Enable Pin Pairing For Wireless Display in Windows 10.
 When you select the Pairing mode a box will appear at the time of connecting media device.
 How simple is it?